-Gymnastics coach suspended for sexual misconduct allegation
+Gymnastics coach under restrictions for misconduct claim

 Messages seeking comment left at the club and at the 66-year-old Holman’s home weren’t returned Friday.

-The allegation is being investigated by the U.S. Center for SafeSport, the organization tasked with policing sexual abuse in Olympic sports.

-No details about the allegation are given in the suspension notice.
-A spokeswoman for Lehigh County District Attorney Jim Martin said his office in not aware of allegations against Holman.
+No details about the allegation are given in the restriction notice.
+A spokeswoman for Lehigh County District Attorney Jim Martin told The Allentown Morning Call his office is not aware of allegations against Holman.

+The bylaw cited as grounds for the restriction refers exclusively to sexual misconduct, but USA Gymnastics said it could also refer to non-sexual misconduct allegations.
+The organization’s website was updated Friday to include a line that the bylaw is listed for any matter, not just sexual misconduct.

+The Morning Call reported that the website was updated after its initial story on Holman.
+Leslie A. King, a representative for USA Gymnastics, said website updates had been in the works for some time.

 Last year, The Morning Call reported that former U.S. National Team member Jessica Armstrong said she was sexually abused by a coach while training at Parkettes in the late 1970s or early 1980s.
 The coach Armstrong accused, who wasn’t named, has not worked for the club since the 1980s.